spncrhrstn/spencerharston.com/src/now.md

 ## Playing

-Having just finished *Fallen Order*, I'm going to try out either *Descenders* or *Horizon: Zero Dawn*.
-Not sure which yet.
+Started playing some *Descenders* for scratching that "just have some fun" itch.
+Still want to try out *Horizon: Zero Dawn* at some point.
+I'll try and pick up *Risk of Rain 2* again, since it was just updated, possibly for the last time.

 *Slay the Spire* is my current fallback whenever I want to play something but don't want to start anything new.